You are viewing a story from harrypotterfanfiction.com

 I was making my way back to the Gryffindor common room, completely lost in my thoughts about which book I was going to read, when I noticed a figure standing at the end of the corridor.
 I looked up and my heart immediately jumped up into my throat and my whole body immediately stiffened as I realised who it was that was coming towards me - Cormac.

-I ran through the options in my head, turn and go back to the library, I was only one corridor away and hope to lose him in there, or just keep walking and act naturally and tell him the truth.
-I guessed that I really had to talk to him.
+I ran through the options in my head, turn and go back to the library, I was only one corridor away and hope to lose him in there, or just keep walking and get the inevitable conversation over.
+I guessed that I really did have to talk to him.
 The whole running away thing had been going on for far too long.

-I gave a quick glance to Cormac, trying not to look him in the eye.
+Acting naturally however was not going well as I seemed unable to meet his eye.
 Cormac was looking down at me with a weird expression on his face.
 He was smiling, but his eyes had an odd look in them that I couldn’t quite place.
 Whatever it was, it was making me feel very uncomfortable and I was suddenly aware of how very alone we were.

 ‘I’m fine.
 Better now that you’re here,’ he said closing the distance between us.
-However it was far too close for me and I immediately took a step back, widening the space between us.
+However it was far too close for me and I immediately took a step back, widening the space once again.

 ‘So Hermione,’ Cormac continued, clearly not sensing my how uncomfortable I was feeling, ‘I was thinking that you and me should do something.
 How about the next Hogsmeade trip.
 I’m thinking you and me in Madame Pudifoots,’ he said smiling and once again closing the proximity between us.